forksnd/anbernic-h700-fw-comparing/README.md

 - Support for RGB lights
 - Has a lot of pre-installed apps
 - Theming support
-- Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
+- Has a lot of connection & file sharing options (samba, syncthing, ftp, ssh etc.)
 - Better sleep functions
 - Support 2nd card setup
 - Has ability to do dirty update